Ilulissat: Geography

+Ilulissat lies on the eastern shore of Disko Bay, just north of the Ilulissat Icefjord (Ilulissat Kangerlua), a UNESCO World Heritage Site since 2004.

+Climate

 Ilulissat has a tundra climate (ET) with long, cold winters and short, cool summers.
 Ilulissat is one of the driest settlements in Greenland, receiving only 271 mm of precipitation.
 Ilulissat is also one of the sunniest settlements in Greenland, especially during summer.
 Interestingly, March is the coldest month in Ilulissat despite similar locations experiencing February as the coldest month of the year.
 March also holds the all-time record low temperature of -37.8 °C.